cloudwiser/recognition/README.md

 ##### Pre-requsiite : OpenCV

-Please install 4.0.0 ideally or, if not available, v3.4.3+ as older versions will throw a CNN model exceptions given there is no cv.dnn functionality supported
+Please install 4.0.0 ideally or, if not available, v3.4.3+ as older versions will throw a CNN model exceptions given there is no cv.dnn functionality supported.

 ```sh
 $ pip install opencv-python
 ```

-If you are running without the need or access to an X server, there is the (lighter-weight) headless python package which can be installed:
+If your environment is minus any UI output, there is the (lighter-weight) headless python package which can be installed:

 ```sh
 $ pip install opencv-python-headless